 3. Growth factor therapy

-Why should you opt hair thinning treatment?
+Why should you opt for hair thinning treatment?

 Hair thinning treatments help regain lost confidence and make you feel special where you are appreciated for your lustrous hair.
 You feel positive about yourself and start enjoying social gatherings, which you might be avoiding before due to low confidence.
 Hair thinning treatments improve overall hair quality.